Civ13/civ13-wiki/wiki/Guide_to_Crafting.md

 <tr>
 <td width="5%"><img src="assets/images/sheet_wood.png"></td>
 <td><b>Wood log</b></td>
-<td>A visual representation of a wood log, placed herein to avoid any ambiguities.
-This is a guide, after all.</td>
+<td>A visual representation of a wood log placed herein to avoid any ambiguities.
+This is a guide, after all.<br>
+Wood is also used to produce <b>lye</b>.
+Put a stack of wood on the ground (make sure there is no grass on it, or it will start a fire).
+Click the wood with a lit torch or a flashlight on Harm intent.
+Scoop the ash (1 ash per 1 wood) with a vessel like a barrel, a bucket, or a cooking pot.
+Put the ash into a cooking pot and cook it on an oven or a campfire (like boiling water).
+Every 5u of ash will produce 1u of lye.</td>
 </tr>
 <tr>
 <td><img src="assets/images/leaves.png"></td>
 <td><b>Leaves</b></td>
 <td>This is what you get when removing leaves from a branch.
 Used to make thatch roofing - click the leaves in your active hand, or press Ctrl-Z, or Z in the hotkeys mode.
-Edible if you happen to be a gorilla.</td>
+Can be used as fuel for campfires, ovens etc. Edible if you happen to be a gorilla.</td>
 </tr>
 <tr>
 <td><img src="assets/images/leaves_palm.png"></td>